GitWorktree.org logoGitWorktree.org

 # Fetch latest refs from the remote

-# Create a worktree tracking the remote branch
+# Create a worktree with a local tracking branch

 If you want a local branch name that differs from the remote, combine -b with the remote ref: